 Many IT professionals, including chief information officers (CIOs), are looking for ways to take greater and greater advantage of big data.
-According to many of their Twitter feeds, it’s one of the top five most-discussed industry topics.
 Big data is also one of the fastest-growing tech areas, with companies racing to capitalize on its potential.

 As a result of these trends, many companies are increasing salaries of IT professionals with expertise in mining big data.
-Following are some of the most in-demand positions for IT employees working with big data, along with their starting salaries in the U.S. The projected salary ranges for each position reflect starting pay only, i.e., base compensation for professionals just joining a new company at any level.
-(For Canadian salaries, refer to the Salary Guide.)
+Following are some of the most in-demand positions for IT employees working with big data.
+For starting salary midpoints for the coming year, refer to the latest Robert Half Salary Guide.

-Stay current on starting pay for jobs in your area using our Salary Calculator.
+Stay current on starting pay for jobs in your area by using a salary calculator.
 Knowing what a nearby competitor may offer makes salary negotiation a much simpler process — especially if you end up with multiple offers.

 In targeting a position, focus on your career preferences.
 For example, getting hired at an organization new to the big data arena means you’ll be coming in on the ground floor.
 So you can play a role in the development and implementation of a data-mining infrastructure.
 If helping set up companies is not your ideal area, aim for firms that are already established in the field.